The EPA’s Surprising Findings on the Effects of Fracking on Drinking Water

-After decades of speculation and debate over its impacts on public drinking water supplies, the Environmental Protection Agency (EPA) has finally revealed that hydraulic stimulation and fracturing has a negligible impact on drinking water in the U.S.
+After decades of speculation and debate over its effects on public drinking water supplies, the Environmental Protection Agency (EPA) has finally revealed that hydraulic stimulation and fracturing has a negligible impact on drinking water in the U.S.

 According to Forbes, the EPA’s five-year study of hydraulic fracturing, or fracking, examined more than 950 pieces of information, from published papers to technical reports.
 While the agency found “potential vulnerabilities, some of which are not unique to hydraulic fracturing,” these are stated to be minimal at most.

-The study essentially confirms what oil and gas companies have been saying for 60 years: that using special drilling equipment to send high-pressure blasts of water, sand and chemicals down into the earth to release natural gas from beneath share deposits is safe.
+The study essentially confirms what oil and gas companies have been saying for 60 years: that using special drilling equipment to send high-pressure blasts of water, sand, and chemicals down into the earth to release natural gas from beneath share deposits is safe.

 These findings aren’t necessarily surprising; in a way, they validate what the EPA itself already knew.
 In 2011, then-EPA Administrator Lisa Jackson said there was no evidence to link fracking with groundwater contamination before a congressional panel.